 Burton Agnes Hall

 We begin this morning by driving to Scampston Hall, situated in peaceful North Yorkshire, to visit its famous Walled Garden.
 Sir Charles and Lady Legard’s stunningly beautiful contemporary garden is quite unlike any other.
 Opened to the public for the first time in 2004, it has been received with great acclaim by visitors from all over the world.
 Set within the 18th-century walls of Scampston’s original kitchen garden, today the Walled Garden has an exciting and unashamedly modern feel to it and complements the adjacent 18th-century ‘Capability’ Brown park.
 The garden had been derelict for nearly fifty years before Sir Charles and Lady Legard undertook the huge task of renovating.
 Having adopted a traditional approach to the restoration of the house and park, they here produced a stunning garden with a contemporary feel with the help of leading garden designer, Piet Oudolf.
-Our visit includes an introductory talk from the head gardener.

-Having visited two experimental contemporary gardens we now travel back in time to visit Burton Agnes Hall, an exquisite Elizabethan house filled with fine art, furniture, porcelain and impressionist and modern paintings.
+Having visited two contemporary gardens we now travel back in time to visit Burton Agnes Hall, an exquisite Elizabethan house filled with fine art, furniture, porcelain and impressionist and modern paintings.
 Fifteen generations have filled the Hall with treasures over five centuries, from magnificent carvings commissioned when the Hall was built to French Impressionist paintings, contemporary furniture, tapestries and other modern artwork.
 Lawns and topiary bushes surround the Hall and its gardens contain a maze, giant games, a jungle garden, and more than four thousand plant species.
 Burton Agnes Hall’s walled garden won the Historic Houses Association and Christies’ Garden of the Year Award 2005.
 We shall be given a guided tour of this beautiful property before returning to York.
 (Overnight York) BL

 Buxton, Derbyshire – 4 nights

-Day 7: Monday 6 June, York – Renishaw Hall – Haddon Hall – Buxton
+Day 7: Monday 3 June, York – Renishaw Hall – Haddon Hall – Buxton

-The interior, which features an antechamber designed by Edwin Lutyens, is graced with many Italian artworks and pieces of furniture collected by Sir George.
+The interior of Renishaw Hall, which features an antechamber designed by Edwin Lutyens, is graced with many Italian artworks and pieces of furniture collected by Sir George.
 The painting collection includes Salvator Rosa’s Belisarius in Disgrace, a painting that was once much appreciated by Benjamin Franklin.
 Our tour will have a literary focus, as Renishaw Hall is a house ‘built on books’, with a wide range of literary interests and connections over a period of almost 400 years.
 Each Sitwell generation has made its unique contribution to the literary legacy of the house and the family, particularly the famous ‘literary trio’ – Edith, Osbert and Sacheverell Sitwell.
 Our tour will follow the fortunes of the Sitwell family as wealthy book collectors in the 17th, 18th and 19th centuries, and will include a special visit to the Renishaw Hall Library.

 After free time for lunch in the small market town of Bakewell (famous for its pudding) we continue our tour of Derbyshire with a visit to Haddon Hall, arguably the finest example of a fortified medieval manor house in existence, and dating mostly from the 14th and 15th centuries.
 Originally owned by the descendants of William the Conqueror’s illegitimate son, Peverel, it was passed through marriage to the Manners family, later to become Dukes of Rutland, in whose possession it has remained.
 Haddon Hall affords a wonderful glimpse of English Early Modern country house design, because it remained closed and empty for two hundred years after the Dukes of Rutland moved to Belvoir Castle in the 17th century.
 The 9th Duke of Rutland reopened it in the 1920s.
 Because the grounds had escaped transformation into a landscape garden it influenced Edwardian gardeners deeply; its series of 17th-century terraces were particularly important.
 It embodies a vision of ‘old England’ symbolised by the rambling roses growing over its old stone walls.
 These roses are quite superb (some are 80 years old), and also impressive are the delphinium beds.
 There are recreations of 17th century box-edged parterres or knots, and below there are wonderful river meadows with a small and large stone bridge, which feature prominently in the 2006 BBC TV dramatisation of Jane Eyre.
 The approach to the house has a wonderful topiary garden.